Cosmundus

 I’m not at all fluent in Korean, but I found it easier and more enjoyable to study by breaking down the grammar in the lyrics of the songs of my favorite group, Loona.
 In my learning process, I’m going through all their songs one by one, studying in detail every aspect of the grammar and doing my best to memorize terms and rules, and this helped me a lot.
 So, I’ll share with you the notes I’ve written in a series of articles, hoping that this can help you too.
 Again, I’m still learning and I have a long way to go before being fluent, so I might make some mistakes, but I always do my best to double and triple check everything.
 If you find any mistakes, please contact me.

 Another important note: the articles are written assuming you at least know how to read Korean.
 If you don’t, it’s actually pretty easy to learn, and you can start by reading the explanation below.
 In any case, I suggest getting used to some very basic Korean grammar before diving into the lyrics breakdown.
+It’s also necessary to note that song lyrics don’t always follow the grammar you would find in textbooks, but are closer to spoken and informal Korean, where verbs, pronouns, and particles might be omitted, words might be in a different order than what you would expect, and contractions are common.

 Learn Korean with Loona songs